mbecker20/komodo/docsite/docs/sync-resources.md

 # Sync Resources

 Monitor is able to sync resources declared in TOML files by diffing them against the existing resources, and apply updates based on the diffs.
-Simply use a Github repo to manage the files and create a `ResourceSync` pointing to the repo, and the core backend will poll for any updates (you can also manually trigger an update poll / execution in the UI).
+Push the files to a remote git repo and create a `ResourceSync` pointing to the repo, and the core backend will poll for any updates (you can also manually trigger an update poll / execution in the UI).

 File detection is additive and recursive, so you can spread out your resource declarations across any number of files